-The aggregate net income of the banks in Switzerland rose by around 5.8% year-on-year in 2020 and was well above the ten-year average.
+The aggregate net income of the banks in Switzerland rose by around 1.4% year-on-year in 2021, while aggregate annual profit was lower than in 2020.

 Trends in 2021

 Net income by banking activity

 Aggregate net income comprises the results from interest operations, commission business and services, and trading activities as well as the other result from ordinary activities.
 The 1.4% growth in net income in 2021 resulted from an increase in the result from commission business and services and a decrease in the result from trading activities.